30 Best Reference Letter Examples [Guide & Writing Tips]

 Investigate the position the candidate is applying for

 Secondly, the writer should investigate the position the applicant is applying for.
-This will help him/her identify the qualities he/she should highlight in the reference letter.
+This will help him/her identify the qualities he/she should highlight in the letter.
 It will also help the writer tailor the information to the position/job.

 Ask for a copy of CV or resume